 - Notify CIE of your change of physical address (where you live in the US) within 10 days of the change.
 This address cannot be a P.O.
 Box or a departmental address.

 - Not let your DS-2019 expire.
 You must remember the expiration date on your DS-2019, and request a program extension prior to the expiration date.
 Extensions must not exceed the 5 year maximum duration for the professor category.

 - If traveling outside the U.S., ensure you have a valid visa and a recent travel signature on your DS-2019.

 - Depart from the U.S. within 30 days after completing your program of study.

-- Register online with EST
+- Register online with ESTA

 - Bring your flight itinerary for your final flight leaving the U.S.